top of page

 The best Palm Springs hotel stays extend beyond the room itself.
 The properties that understand their guests best are the ones that have already thought through what you might want to do between checking in and going out for dinner.
 The Muse Hotel offers a range of add-on experiences that can be arranged before arrival, which matters more than it sounds when you're coordinating a group.

 An in-room massage or spa service is the simplest way to avoid driving to a separate spa property during a short stay.
 For groups doing a bachelorette weekend, the yoga bachelorette experience and glam squad services can both be arranged at the property, eliminating the coordination overhead of booking multiple vendors at separate locations.
 The private hibachi dinner option is worth knowing about if your group wants a memorable evening meal without the January-through-March wait times at downtown Palm Springs restaurants.
+Groups who want pre-arrival poolside options can also browse the Poolside Pantry for snacks, Drinks, and Candy Chocolate treats to stock the suite before checkout.
+Guests who enjoy wellness during their stay can also book Yoga At The Muse or arrange a Spa Massage to round out the experience.
+Those looking to elevate their poolside setup can also explore the Mobile Bar With A Twist add-on for a curated cocktail experience at the property.
+Guests who want to bring home a piece of the stay can browse Muse Merch for branded keepsakes, or consider a Room Makeover add-on to personalize the suite for a special occasion.

 For exploring the city, the Modern and More Bike Tour covers the mid-century modern architecture that makes Palm Springs architecturally distinctive, and doing it on two wheels rather than by car changes the experience significantly.
 The Warm Sands neighborhood and the surrounding streets contain residential properties designed during the 1950s and 1960s that you will simply drive past in a car but stop and notice on a bike.
 Alternatively, bike rentals for independent exploration work well for guests who want to set their own route.
+For more ideas on getting around the city on two wheels, your guide to cycling in Palm Springs covers routes and rental options.
+Guests interested in Palm Springs mid-century modern tours will find seven curated options worth exploring before arrival.

 The Palm Springs Aerial Tramway, roughly twelve to twenty minutes from The Muse Hotel depending on which suite you're in, rotates 360 degrees during the ascent to 8,516 feet above the desert floor.
 Purchase tickets in advance, particularly on spring weekends when waits at the terminal can be significant.
 The temperature at the top is typically 30 to 40 degrees cooler than at the base, which means it functions as a genuine summer escape even when the valley floor is at 108 degrees.
+For a full overview of the experience, your guide to the Palm Springs Tram adventure covers what to expect and how to plan around it.
+Guests interested in Palm Springs adventures will find a full range of outdoor and activity ideas in that blog category.

 Are Palm Springs Hotels Accessible for Travelers With Mobility Needs?